Why buy to let tracker mortgages have been getting a bad press

 What has caused the problems?

 The main reason why so many borrowers are upset by the news of their increase in mortgage rates is due to the fact that most believed that they were signing on to a lifetime mortgage, and that the tracker mortgage would keep the level at the same rate as long as the base rate of interest remained the same.
 The banks have said that there is a clause in their agreement which has allowed them to increase this rate, and that they have decided to do so at this moment.
-This means that anyone taking on a buy to let tracker mortgage at this time will now start with the knowledge that the banks can, and will, shift the mortgage rates if they don’t feel they are getting a fair rate of interest.
+This means that anyone taking on a tracker mortgage at this time will now start with the knowledge that the banks can, and will, shift the mortgage rates if they don’t feel they are getting a fair rate of interest.

 Why consider a buy to let tracker mortgage now?